Get E-Book

 console.error(err.code, err.message);

 On Linux, ss -ltnp shows TCP listeners. ss -lunp shows UDP sockets.
-The Local Address:Port column is the kernel view Node must satisfy.
-If the column shows *:3000 or [::]:3000, that listener may cover more concrete addresses than the application log suggests.
+The Local Address:Port column is the kernel view Node has to satisfy.
+If that column shows *:3000 or [::]:3000, that listener may cover more local addresses than the application log makes obvious.

-Bind inputs combine quickly, but the useful checks are small.
+Bind inputs combine quickly, but the checks are small -

 For TCP restarts, TIME_WAIT usually belongs to accepted connections rather than the listening socket itself.
 The old listener closed.
-Accepted connections may still have teardown state.
+Accepted connections may still leave teardown state.
 SO_REUSEADDR lets the new listener bind in common restart cases because the conflict check can tolerate that leftover state.
-An active listener remains different; it has an open listening descriptor and receives new connection attempts.
+An active listener is different because it still has an open listening descriptor and receives new connection attempts.

 For UDP, there is no accepted connected socket per peer by default.
 The bound datagram socket itself receives messages.
-That makes reuse semantics more visible.
-Two UDP sockets can bind the same address under reuse settings, but the OS still needs a delivery rule for each incoming datagram. reuseAddr and reusePort produce different delivery contracts in Node v24.
+That makes reuse behavior easier to observe.
+Two UDP sockets can bind the same address under reuse settings, but the OS still needs a delivery rule for each incoming datagram. reuseAddr and reusePort lead to separate delivery behavior in Node v24.

-The startup handler should keep those cases separate:
+The startup handler should keep bind failures separate -

 server.on('error', err => {